 While this may not be the case for everyone, sometimes the chlorine in pools can create a harsh environment for your vagina and affect its natural pH balance.
-"Chlorinated water is a big but commonly overlooked problem in the development of a yeast infection.
-By swimming in a chlorinated pool or jacuzzi (spa pool) you are allowing your body to absorb plenty of chlorine, an antibiotic," it states on Yeastinfection.org.
+"Chlorinated water is a big but commonly overlooked problem in developing a yeast infection.
+By swimming in a chlorinated pool or jacuzzi (spa pool), you are allowing your body to absorb plenty of chlorine, an antibiotic," it states on Yeastinfection.org.
 "They throw it in to kill any bacteria and algae, and not unlike an antibiotic you swallow, you are allowing the yeasts to thrive by reducing the beneficial bacterial levels in your body.
 Just as chlorine kills bacteria in the water, it also kills the body's normal bacterial flora."

 1. Shower before you jump in: Taking a vigorous shower using soap and water before going into a pool or hot tub can help loads.
-Make sure to give your vagina a good wash before and after using the pool.
+Make sure to give your vagina a good wash before and after using the collection.

 2. Take bathroom breaks: Considering how sensitive vaginas are to bacterial exposure, the same way you pee before and after sex, you should pee before and after entering a pool.
 Some sources recommend you try taking a bathroom break every 60 minutes.

 4. Don't sit around in a wet bathing suit: If you start lounging around while wearing your damp bathing suit, you're basically asking for a vaginal infection to come.
 Remember: moist environments make you more prone to developing yeast.
-Change out of your bathing suit right away, shower then dry your vaginal area thoroughly.
+Change out of your bathing suit right away, shower, then dry your vaginal area thoroughly.

 Image via Thinkstock